 - Since the system does not comprise absolute legal professionals, the probability of getting a sound decision would be less.

 - On the two notable people’s sides lies a veto power which can be misused by them by striking a valid point and hence thwarting the sound decision from coming out.

 - If any questionable conduct takes place from the panel members’ side, no provision is available to terminate any of them.

 - NJAC Act amounts to complete arbitrariness.
-Since the appointment of two eminent persons lacks the process of evaluation and is completely up to the decision of CJI, Prime Minister, and the leader of Lok Sabha, it amounts to the violation of Article 14 of the Constitution that provides for equality and non-arbitrariness in decision making.
+Since the appointment of two eminent persons lacks the process of evaluation and is completely up to the decision of the CJI, the Prime Minister, and the leader of Lok Sabha, it amounts to a violation of Article 14 of the Constitution, which provides for equality and non-arbitrariness in decision making.

 - The government, the largest litigator in the court, would undermine the integrity of the CJI.
-The role of CJI is not limited to the adjudication of all disputes but also in examining the legal constitutionality of powers exercised and decisions taken by both the executive and the legislature.
+The role of CJI is not limited to the adjudication of all disputes but also to examine the legal constitutionality of powers exercised and decisions taken by both the executive and the legislature.
 So, it is essential to maintain the independence of the judiciary from the legislature and the executive.

 Arguments For the NJAC Act

 Reasons for some of the professionals to favour the NJAC Act are:

 - How come only the appointment of two notable people from non-judicial backgrounds can threaten the judicial system?